govinda-attal/cabride-api/Readme.md

 3. MySQL Database holds data for the NY trips
 4. Redis is used to Cache trips data

-* Note: Preferrably protobug release 3.6.0 is installed on your machine on your OS: https://github.com/google/protobuf/releases
+* Note: Preferrably protobuf release 3.6.0 is installed on your machine on your OS: https://github.com/google/protobuf/releases

 ## Getting Started